evanshortiss/yr.no-forecast/README.md

 string are both ideal options to use use.

 ### LocationForecast.getXml()
-Returns the XML string that the locationforecast API returned.
+Returns the raw XML string that the `locationforecast` API returned.

 ### LocationForecast.getJson()
-Returns the JSON representation of a locationforecast response.
+Returns the JSON representation of the entire `locationforecast` response.

 ### LocationForecast.getFirstDateInPayload()
 Returns the first date string that is available in the data returned from the